UMCKALOABO Overview Information

 - Other conditions.

-SOUTH AFRICAN GERANIUM Side Effects & Safety
+UMCKALOABO Side Effects & Safety

 Umckaloabo extract is LIKELY SAFE when taken by mouth for up to 3 weeks.
 There is not enough information to know if it is safe when taken for longer periods of time.
 Some people who take it can experience stomach upset.
 Some people have had allergic reactions to Umckaloabo.